pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 This tutorial uses a simple project named ``example_pkg``.
 If you are unfamiliar with Python's modules and :term:`import packages <import package>`, take a few minutes to read over the `Python documentation for packages and modules`_.
+Even if you already have a project that you want to package up, we recommend following this tutorial as-is using this example package and then trying with your own package.

 To create this project locally, create the following file structure: